iterative/dvc.org/content/docs/command-reference/add.md

 file in the cache (with `.dir` extension), that in turn points to the added files.

-Note that DVC commands that use tracked files support granular targeting of files, even when the directory is added as a whole.
-Examples: `dvc push`, `dvc pull`, `dvc get`, `dvc import`, etc.
+Note that DVC commands that use tracked files or directories support targeting them granularly, even inside a directory that is [added as a whole](#example-directory).
+Examples: `dvc status`, `dvc push`, `dvc pull`, among others.

 As a rarely needed alternative, the `--recursive` option causes every file in the hierarchy to be added individually.
 A corresponding `.dvc` file will be